-Anna made her TV presenting debut in 2020/21 hosting coverage of BBC Young Musician, followed by presenting a televised Prom in September 2021.
+Making her TV presenting debut hosting coverage of BBC Young Musician, Anna was also invited to present a televised BBC Prom from the Royal Albert Hall in 2021.
 As a radio broadcaster she is a regular contributor to BBC Radio 3 and Radio 4, and until July 2020 she hosted a live, weekly classical music show on Radio Cambridgeshire.
-She has also been featured on Classic FM and presented for Scala Radio.
+Anna has also been featured on Classic FM and presented for Scala Radio.

 Anna’s passion for the organ is matched by her mission to support girls and women in music.
 Her commitment to opportunity, equality and diversity is evident in almost every aspect of her life and work, especially in programming.
 Anna is humbled to find that she is an inspiration to many young women and proud that they have adopted her hashtag, #playlikeagirl.